aerni/statamic-livewire-forms/README.md

 ## Views

+Views are the entry point of your forms.
+You may use the same view for each form.

+### Creating a view

-Use the `livewire-forms:view` command to create a new view and customize it to your liking:
+Use the `livewire-forms:view` command to create a new view:

 ```bash
 php please livewire-forms:view